peteroupc/peteroupc.github.io/exporand.md

 <a id=Another_Example_of_an_Arbitrary_Precision_Sampler></a>
 ### Another Example of an Arbitrary-Precision Sampler

-As an additional example of how partially-sampled random numbers can be useful, here we reimplement an example from Devroye's book _Non-Uniform Random Variate Generation_ (Devroye 1986, pp. 128&ndash;129)<sup>[**(16)**](#Note16)</sup></sup>.
+As an additional example of how PSRNs can be useful, here we reimplement an example from Devroye's book _Non-Uniform Random Variate Generation_ (Devroye 1986, pp. 128&ndash;129)<sup>[**(16)**](#Note16)</sup></sup>.
 The following algorithm generates a random number from a distribution with the following cumulative distribution function: `1 - cos(pi*x/2).`  The random number will be in the interval [0, 1].
 What is notable about this algorithm is that it's an arbitrary-precision algorithm that avoids floating-point arithmetic.
 Note that the result is the same as applying acos(_U_)*2/&pi;, where _U_ is a uniform \[0, 1\] random number, as pointed out by Devroye.
 The algorithm follows.

 1. Call the **kthsmallest** algorithm with `n = 2` and `k = 2`, but without filling it with digits at the last step.
 Let _ret_ be the result.
 2. Set _m_ to 1.